petersonR/selectInferToolkit/README.md

 #> 11 carb              -0.486   -3.18      1.71     4.89          0.44     0.33
 ```

+### BIC vs AIC

-In either case, we find the selections no longer significant after
+No matter how we look, we find our selections are no longer significant
-adjusting for the selective inference process.
+after adjusting for the selective inference process.
 What gives?
+It may
+be that AIC is not as conducive to post-selection inference as a more
+conservative criterion such as BIC.
+Let’s investigate.

 ``` r
 fit_bic <- step_ic(y = mtcars$mpg, x=X, penalty = "BIC")